everisplex/everisplex.github.io/_articles/sdk.md

 <h2>3.
 Abbreviations</h2><div id="abbreviations"></div>

 The following abbreviations are used throughout this document.
-In the document, its main purpose is to show details how to work with PLEX Platform and its main features through the Plex-SDK.
+In the document, its main purpose is to show details how to work with everis everis Plex Platform and its main features through the Plex-SDK.

 <strong>API</strong> Application Programming Interface<br><br>
 <strong>SDK</strong> Software Development Kit